Spelling Words for Class 7

 here, we have double b before adding '-ing'

-4. Suffixes and Prefixes: These are known as affixes, which means they are groups of letters added to the beginning (prefixes) or to the end (suffixes) of a root word to modify its meaning.
+4. Suffixes and Prefixes: These are referred to as affixes, which are groupings of letters that are added to a root word's beginning (prefixes) or end (suffixes) to change its meaning.

 Examples: